HowaiMak/HFT-100-Scandi-BlueChip/README.md

 ---

 ## Project Overview
 This report presents a detailed analytical study of statistical metrics derived from a dataset containing **four days of tick data** for **100 Scandinavian blue-chip stocks**.
-The dataset, sourced from AWS, is structured as a large CSV file and processed using **C++** for efficient computation and metric extraction.
+The dataset, sourced from [Itarle Quant Dataset](URL "https://itarle.com/data-set-tests/"), is structured as a large CSV file and processed using **C++** for efficient computation and metric extraction.

 ### Key Objectives
 1. Analyze **inter-trade times** and **tick changes** to identify market patterns